 2. Facebook Data Stored in Unprotected Database

-Facebook closed out the year with another data breach that exposed the personal information of 267 million users.
+Facebook experienced another data breach that exposed the personal information of 267 million users.
 Cybersecurity firm Comparitech and security researcher Bob Diachenko discovered a database that contained the names, phone numbers and Facebook IDs of these users.
 The database was not password protected.

 Facebook claimed that the information contained in the database was obtained in a breach prior to recent security updates that have since been made to the platform.
 The database was open from Dec.
 4 to 19.